visit-dav/visit/src/doc/python_scripting/functions.rst

 return type : dictionary
     ZonePick returns a python dictionary of the pick results, unless do_time is specified, then a time curve is created in a new window.
-    If the picked variable is node centered, the variable values are grouped according to incident node ids.
+    If the picked variable is node-centered, the variable values are grouped according to incident node ids.